cockroachdb/docs/src/current/v23.1/create-changefeed.md

 {% include {{ page.version.version }}/cdc/pubsub-performance-setting.md %}

 [Use Cloud Storage for Bulk Operations](cloud-storage-authentication.html) explains the requirements for the authentication parameter with `specified` or `implicit`.
-See [Changefeed Sinks](changefeed-sinks.html#google-cloud-pub-sub) for further consideration.
+Refer to [Changefeed Sinks](changefeed-sinks.html#google-cloud-pub-sub) for further consideration.

 #### Cloud Storage